sieve-project/sieve/docs/port.md

 - `dockerfile_path`: the relative path from the cloned controller project to the Dockerfile in the project
 - `controller_image_name`: the name of the image built by `examples/your-controller/build/build.sh` (e.g., your-controller/latest)

-Now run `python3 build.py -p your-controller -m learn`.
+Now run `python3 build.py -c your-controller -m learn`.
 This command will do the following:
 1. download the controller project to `app/your-controller`
 2. download and instrument the `controller-runtime` and `client-go` libraries used by the controller
 3. copy the instrumented libraries to `app/your-controller/sieve-dependency`